jiangxinmeng1/tae_design/update_async_index_design.md

 - To ensure that the transaction to register or unregister a job has been committed before registering the index in memory, it subscribes to the logtail of `mo_intra_system_change_propagation_log`.It waits for the logtail to deliver the insert or delete information.
 - There can be multiple jobs on a table, distinguished by their job names.

-- A newly registered job trigger a iteration(i.e. a sychronized task) immediately: 1.If there are no other indexes on the table or it syncronize independently, it synchronizes data from timestamp 0 to the current time.2.If there are already indexes on the table, it synchronizes data from timestamp 0 to the watermark of the other indexes, so that they can be synchronized together in the future.
-Since this task may take a long time, other indexes on the table will continue updating normally to avoid being blocked.
+- A newly registered job trigger a iteration(i.e. a sychronization) immediately: 1.If there are no other indexes on the table or it syncronize independently, it synchronizes data from timestamp 0 to the current time.2.If there are already indexes on the table, it synchronizes data from timestamp 0 to the watermark of the other indexes, so that they can be synchronized together in the future.
+Since this iteration may take a long time, other indexes on the table will continue updating normally to avoid being blocked.

 3. Every `10 seconds`, executor scan jobs and tables in memory and trigger iterations.

 - It filters out the tables that meet the criteria and checks for updates.
 If there are updates, data synchronization is triggered.
-The iteration task is passed to the executor.
+The iteration is passed to the executor.
 - Jobs on the same table try to maintain consistent watermarks so they can be synchronized together.It is also possible to configure a job to synchronize independently, so it will not be blocked by other jobs.

 - It skip jobs with watermark of 0, which are newly created jobs and iterations have already been triggered.